 Think back to when your college professor would assign you an essay.
 If your professor gives you two days, then you’ll crack a Red Bull and bang the sucker out; if he gives you two months then you’ll procrastinate, stress, blow it off, feel guilty, start writing, rewatch the last season of Game of Thrones, stress, procrastinate, panic, think about asking your professor for an extension, stress, then crack a Red Bull and bang the sucker out.
 Two months doesn’t yield a better essay; it yields a bigger headache.

 Fair point.
 If times are lean and you’re shouldering the bill, then a long engagement will let you squirrel away some cash.

 Con: Your money’s tied up

 If your wedding isn’t for another two years, then that could delay, any big-ticket investments.

 Pro: You still have time to call it off

 This is the #1 complaint we hear from women: that their fiances say they don’t care, but then, after months of gloomy silence, they criticize at the last second without offering anything constructive.
 It’s a fair complaint.
 To keep good Groom Karma, every once in a while you must offer some positive suggestions, take a stand, and, if you must, fake enthusiasm.
 (You think she hasn’t?)

 Con: The last Pro was bullshit

 Let’s just debunk this myth right here, right now.
 Just in case you were confused before, we’ll be more explicit: the die has been cast.
 Guys always say, “Oh, I’ll just have a longer engagement, because then I still have time to back out.”
 It never happens.
-If you want to push things off, the time to do that is before she forces you to pop the question.
-Trust us, we have dealt with ultimatums.
+If you want to push things off, the time to do that is before you pop the question.

 In a nutshell?
 More time being engaged doesn’t give you any more freedom; it means you waste more time planning a wedding.
 Think about it.